-Section 1.1 You are enrolled in KelseyCare Advantage Silver, which is a Medicare HMO
+Section 1.1 You are enrolled in KelseyCare Advantage Silver Community, which is a Medicare HMO Point-of-Service Plan

-You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, KelseyCare Advantage Silver.
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, KelseyCare Advantage Silver Community.
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-KelseyCare Advantage Silver is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
-KelseyCare Advantage Silver does not include Part D prescription drug coverage.
+KelseyCare Advantage Silver Community is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
+"Point-of-Service" means you can use providers outside the plan's network for an additional cost.
+(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)
+KelseyCare Advantage Silver Community does not include Part D prescription drug coverage.